BALaka-18/POP-Power-Of-Pausing/index.md

 title: Home
 ---

-# Privacy Policy — Break Reminder
+# Privacy Policy - POP

 **Last updated:** June 2026

 ## Summary

-Break Reminder does not collect, store, transmit, or share any personal data.
+POP does not collect, store, transmit, or share any personal data.
 Everything the extension needs to function is stored locally in your own browser, using Chrome's built-in `storage.local` API.
 No data ever leaves your device.

 ## What data is stored locally